Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why routine libraries should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why routine libraries should be judged with fair criteria", the reader may be in a moment of curiosity after reading a strong beauty claim online, and the job is to keep private photos contextual rather than definitive.
-This article gives context for "Why routine libraries should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: routine libraries" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: routine libraries", the reader may be in a moment of curiosity after reading a strong beauty claim online, and the job is to keep private photos contextual rather than definitive.
+This article gives context for "Fair criteria: routine libraries", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway